DLL exports interfere with Win32 Application Embedding Ruby 1.9.3

 Thanks for your help.

-#1 Updated by Luis Lavena 10 months ago
+#1 Updated by Luis Lavena almost 2 years ago

 - Assignee set to cruby-windows